lyw1217/TIL/Moblie/PDU_Session_Establishment.md

 ## 15. Nsmf_PDUSession_UpdateSMContext Request

+AMF to SMF: Nsmf_PDUSession_UpdateSMContext Request (SM Context ID, N2 SM information, Request Type).

+The AMF forwards the N2 SM information received from (R)AN to the SMF.

+If the list of rejected QFI(s) is included in N2 SM information, the SMF shall release the rejected QFI(s) associated QoS profiles.

+If the N2 SM information indicates failure of user plane resource setup, the SMF shall reject the PDU session establishment by including a N1 SM container with a PDU Session Establishment Reject message (see clause 8.3.3 of TS 24.501 [25]) in the Nsmf_PDUSession_UpdateSMContext Response in step 17.
+Step 16 is skipped in this case and instead the SMF releases the N4 Session with UPF.

+If the User Plane Enforcement Policy Notification in the N2 SM information indicates that no user plane resources could be established and the User Plane Enforcement Policy indicated "required" as described in clause 5.10.3 of TS 23.501 [2], the SMF shall reject the PDU session establishment by including a N1 SM container with a PDU Session Establishment Reject message (see clause 8.3.3 of TS 24.501 [25]) in the Nsmf_PDUSession_UpdateSMContext Response in step 17.
+Step 16 is skipped in this case.

 ---

 ## 16a.
 N4 Session Modification Request

+The SMF initiates an N4 Session Modification procedure with the UPF.
+The SMF provides AN Tunnel Info to the UPF as well as the corresponding forwarding rules.

+If SMF decides to perform redundant transmission for one or more QoS Flows of the PDU, the SMF also indicates the UPF to perform packet duplication for the QoS Flow(s) in downlink direction by forwarding rules.

+In the case of redundant transmission with two I-UPFs for one or more QoS Flows of the PDU, the SMF provides AN Tunnel Info to two I-UPFs and also indicates the UPF (PSA) to perform packet duplication for the QoS Flow(s) in downlink direction by forwarding rules.
+The SMF also provides the UL Tunnel Info of the UPF (PSA) to the two I-UPFs and the DL Tunnel Info of the two I-UPFs to the UPF (PSA).

+> NOTE 10: If the PDU Session Establishment Request was due to mobility between 3GPP and non-3GPP access or mobility from EPC, the downlink data path is switched towards the target access in this step.

 ---

 ## 16b.
 N4 Session Modification Response

+The UPF provides an N4 Session Modification Response to the SMF.

+If multiple UPFs are used in the PDU Session, the UPF in step 16 refers to the UPF terminating N3.

+After this step, the UPF delivers any down-link packets to the UE that may have been buffered for this PDU Session.

 ---

 ## 16c.
 Registration

+If Request Type in step 3 indicates neither "Emergency Request" nor "Existing Emergency PDU Session" and, if the SMF has not yet registered for this PDU Session, then the SMF registers with the UDM using Nudm_UECM_Registration (SUPI, DNN, S-NSSAI, PDU Session ID, SMF Identity, Serving PLMN ID, [NID]) for a given PDU Session.
+As a result, the UDM stores following information: SUPI, SMF identity and the associated DNN, S-NSSAI, PDU Session ID and Serving Network (PLMN ID, [NID], see clause 5.18 of TS 23.501 [2]).
+The UDM may further store this information in UDR by Nudr_DM_Update (SUPI, Subscription Data, UE context in SMF data).

+If the Request Type received in step 3 indicates "Emergency Request":

+- For an authenticated non-roaming UE, based on operator configuration (e.g. related with whether the operator uses a fixed SMF for Emergency calls, etc.), the SMF may register in the UDM usingNudm_UECM_Registration (SUPI, PDU Session ID, SMF identity, Indication of Emergency Services) for a given PDU Session that is applicable for emergency services.
+As a result, the UDM shall store the applicable PDU Session for Emergency services.
+- For an unauthenticated UE or a roaming UE, the SMF shall not register in the UDM for a given PDU Session.

 ---